50 Hidden Gems in Every State

 Alabama: Russell Cave National Monument, Jackson County

 This archeological site sheltered prehistoric people thousands of years ago.
 The ballroom-size cavern is also one of the oldest sites of human habitation in North America, according to the National Park Service.
 Visitors can experience this hidden gem via boardwalk, and they can view a display of weapons and other tools found at the site in a small museum.
 It is open daily except for major winter holidays.
-Don’t miss these under-the-radar gems that you can only see in Japan.
+Don’t miss the 15 places travel experts recommend visiting in 2019.

 Alaska: Alaska Chilkat Bald Eagle Preserve, Haines